-- Price - Why should price be a factor?
-You're only installing a few square feet, so you can likely afford high-end tile, if that's what you want.
+- Price - Why should the price be a factor?
+You're only installing a few square feet, so you can likely afford high-end tile if that's what you want.
 Cheap tile is fine, too.
 Just make sure this is exactly what you want.

 - Man-Made vs. Natural Tile - There are natural and man-made products on the market, and neither can be said to be "best."
 Both are equally valid fireplace tiles.
 If you want to go a little more high-end, you can go with a natural product, such as terrazzo or marble tiles.

 - Profiles - Some fireplace tiles have a chair rail or crown molding look.
 These build-out tiles require the care of an expert, so if you go with the three-dimensional (3D) fireplace tiles and want things to look right, your best bet is to hire a professional.
 There are miter cuts and such that get difficult when you choose the more dimensional tiles.

 - Flat Tiles - If you stick with the two dimensional (2D) varieties, such as 4" x 4" or subway tiles, then you can frame your fireplace tiles with wood trim.
 If you go with these flat, 2D tiles, I recommend some kind of prominent feature, and the wood trim is one way to achieve this.

 - Art Tiles - Art tiles are highly sculpted, hand-fashioned tiles whose designs are often lifted from historical homes and established architectural styles, particularly the early 20th century Craftsman and Arts & Crafts styles.
 Art tiles are used sparingly, limited to key spots around the fireplace.

 Tiles may be glass, ceramic, natural stone, or something more exotic, such as embossed copper or tin fireplace tiles.
 The options are truly limited only by your color choice, the level of care you would care to extend, especially with the grout color.